• Menu

 A slow pace of life

 Life takes on a slow path in Ajijic.
-Why hurry when you have no stress in your life!
+Why hurry when you have no stress in your life?
 You will see horses and their riders up and down the cobblestoned roads of Ajijic – it is a normal sight in this laid-back Mexican town.
-There is a steady stream of day-trippers who arrive in Ajijic to enjoy the lake, wander through the galleries and boutiques and to enjoy the local Mexican cuisine.
+There is a steady stream of day-trippers who arrive in Ajijic to enjoy the lake, wander through the galleries and boutiques and enjoy the local Mexican cuisine.

 Ajijic Weather